Agustín de Carvajal

 and Bishop of Panamá (1605–1612).

 Biography

-Agustín de Carvajal was born in Guadalajara, México and ordained a priest in the Order of Saint Augustine.
+Agustín de Carvajal was born in Guadalajara, Mexico and ordained a priest in the Order of Saint Augustine.
 On July 18, 1605, Pope Paul V, appointed him Bishop of Panamá.
 In 1608, he was consecrated bishop.
 On May 7, 1612, Pope Clement VIII, appointed him the first Bishop of Ayacucho o Huamanga where he served until his death on August 19, 1618.

 While bishop, he was the primary consecrator of Lorenzo Pérez de Grado as Bishop of Paraguay.